BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

 </div>

-bitcoin can be sent two ways; on the primary base layer, or the secondary [Lightning network](/guide/glossary/#lightning-network) layer.
+Bitcoin can be sent two ways; on the primary base layer, or the secondary [Lightning network](/guide/glossary/#lightning-network) layer.

 On the base layer, once a transaction is broadcast from a wallet, the bitcoin network starts processing it.
 Users may want to stay informed about this progress, particularly when a transaction takes longer than expected.
 The average transaction time on the base layer is 10 minutes, but this can vary a lot depending on the fee the sender was willing to pay.
 In extreme cases, it is possible to retroactively increase the transaction fee to get validated faster with a [Replace-by-Fee](/guide/glossary/#replace-by-fee-rbf) technique.